sifulan-access-federation/ifirexman-training/guides/federationcore.md

    cd ifirexman-training/manifest/mdq
    ```

-2. Edit the `mdq.fd` file and update the `federation` with your federation name.
+2. Edit the `mdq.fd` file and update the `ifirexman` with your federation short name in lower case.
 After that run the following command:

    ```bash
    kubectl create cm mdq-fd --from-file=mdq.fd -n central-svcs
    ```

-3. Edit the `mdq.xrd` file and update the `FEDERATION` with your federation name, replace `domain.com` with your domain name, and replace the `X509Certificate` with the content of `cert.crt` file (without the `BEGIN CERTIFICATE` and `END CERTIFICATE` statement) from the signer folder.
+3. Edit the `mdq.xrd` file and update the `iFIRExMAN` with your federation short name, replace `ifirexman.edu` with your domain name, and replace the `X509Certificate` content with the content of `cert.crt` file (without the `BEGIN CERTIFICATE` and `END CERTIFICATE` statement) from the signer folder.
 After that run the following command:

    ```bash
    kubectl create cm mdq-xrd --from-file=mdq.xrd -n central-svcs
    ```

+4. Edit the `ingress.yaml` file and update the `ifirexman.edu` with your domain name.

-4. Deploy the Metadata Query.
+5. Deploy the Metadata Query.

    ```bash
    kubectl apply -f deployment.yaml -n central-svcs